Historical stone shelter on summit of Mt Whitney

 Trip Report Summary

-Sub-Region: Sierra Nevada Range
+Region: Sierra Nevada Range (California)

-Sub-Sub-Region: Whitney Crest
+Sub-Region: Whitney Crest

 Areas: John Muir Wilderness & Kings Canyon National Park & Sequoia National Park & Golden Trout Wilderness